 The Company expects to encounter competition from other entities having business objectives similar to those of Iroquois Valley.
 Competition may arise from entities operating both inside of the United States and in foreign countries.
-Current U.S. demand for organic food may lead to increased supply which is being sourced internationally and may not represent the highest standard of production, and the effect of global trade of "organic" products may cause the Company to experience the effects of downward price pressures.
 Additionally, many competitors, including venture capital partnerships and corporations, other investment companies, large industrial and financial institutions, small business investment companies, and wealthy individuals, are well-established and have extensive experience.
 Many of these competitors possess greater financial, technical, human, and other resources than Iroquois Valley and its affiliates, and there can be no assurance that Iroquois Valley will have the ability to compete successfully.
-Further, Iroquois Valley's financial resources may be limited in comparison to those of its competitors.
+Further, Iroquois Valleys' financial resources may be limited in comparison to those of its competitors.

-THE COVID-19 OUTBREAK OR SIMILAR GLOBAL HEALTH CRISES COULD NEGATIVELY IMPACT OUR FARMLAND INVESTMENTS.
+GLOBAL HEALTH CRISES COULD NEGATIVELY IMPACT OUR FARMLAND INVESTMENTS

-The outbreak of COVID-19 could have a materially adverse effect on the financial condition of farms in our portfolio.
-The outbreak of COVID-19 has resulted in governmental authorities implementing numerous measures to try to contain the virus, such as quarantines, shelter in place orders, and shutdowns.
-Despite recent progress, the slow pace of vaccination efforts as well as the risk of variants, among other things, mean that the current crisis is still ongoing.
-This pandemic may cause market volatility in commodity prices and could result in other market uncertainties.
-It could affect demand for certain products from the wholesalers, distributors, processors, cooperatives and producers to whom our farmers sell, and it is likely that the outbreak of COVID-19 will cause an economic slowdown.
+Global health crises, similar to the COVID-19 outbreak, could have a materially adverse effect on the financial condition of farms in our portfolio.
+The outbreak of COVID-19 resulted in governmental authorities implementing numerous measures to try to contain the virus, such as quarantines, shelter in place orders, and shutdowns.
+Despite recent progress, the slow pace of vaccination efforts as well as the risk of variants, among other things, mean that the crisis is still ongoing.
+Pandemics similar to COVID-19, or a resurgence of COVID-19, may cause market volatility in commodity prices and could result in other market uncertainties.
+It could affect demand for certain products from the wholesalers, distributors, processors, cooperatives, and producers to whom our farmers sell, and it is likely that the outbreak of COVID-19 will cause an economic shutdown.
 Our farmers' ability to grow their businesses, contract for labor and supplies, sell crops, and access supply chains could be materially affected.
 Risks related to an epidemic, pandemic, or other health crisis such as COVID-19 could severely disrupt farmer operations and thus lower the lease and mortgage revenue from our Farmland Investments.

-6. RISKS RELATED TO IQVF REIT
+7. RISKS RELATED TO IQVF REIT